voliol/Warsim_animal_faces/README.md

 - Updated the list accordingly.

 Update #2(2018-08-19):
-- Added horse, donkey and unicorn faces, and removed the "extra" status from the pig one, bringing the total face count up to 23 from previously 21.
+- Added capybary, camel and orangutan faces, plus one "extra" in form of a sawfish, bringing the total face count up to 24+1 from previously 21.
 - Updated the list accordingly.

 NOTE: These are not free to use, only Huw2k8, the creator of Warsim, the game for which these faces were made,